 “Teaching is the greatest act of optimism” — Colleen Wilcox

-Established in 1998, the Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field.
+Established in 1998, the annual Callanan Excellence in Teaching Award honors a high school, college, or postgraduate teacher’s dedication and commitment to their students and field.
 Educators in all areas of photographic teaching are eligible – including fine art, documentary, history, and criticism.
-In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, participation in the 2021 Review Santa Fe portfolio reviews, and a CENTER Supporting Level Membership.
+In honor of their exemplary teaching skills and techniques the Teaching Award recipient receives $5,000 in financial support, admission to Review Santa Fe, project presentation, and a CENTER Supporting Level Membership.

 EDUCATORS MUST POSSESS: